amymariemason/UKBB-outcomes/README.md

 The most recent update can also seperate events into incident and prevalent, giving the earliest known such date.

 **************************************************************
+If you have access to zz_mr folder:
 The Control sheet:
+Use the settings tab on the bespoke_outcome_v2.1.
+You will need to up date: output name, output location, location of code files (i.e. where the copy of this git is), location of this control file, and the names for the setting file.
+Then select which outcomes you want by writing "Y" in the include this column, next to their name.
+Run "stata -b do /rds/project/jmmh2/rds-jmmh2-projects/zz_mr/AMY_bb_outcomes/Code/Stata_outcomes/Steps/Make_Settings.do  "<location of bespoke_outcome_v2.1 file>"
+Then "stata -b do <name of your output setting file.do>
+NOTE: Please do not edit the copy of bespoke_outcome_v2.1 in zz_mr, but make your own local copy.

+If you do not have access to zz_mr folder:

+Open Master.do.
+Under "RARELY CHANGED USER INPUTS GO HERE" is a list of the data inputs for this program.
+The majority are the raw UK Biobank files, but the first is a custom data extract of the UK Biobank self report fields.
+All come from the CEU biobank drive.
+You will need to make a local copy of the Master.do file with data locations you do have read access to.

+ADDING NEW DEFINITIONS
-Open this and edit the sheet to include the outcome codes you want to indicate a case.
+Open your local copy of bespoke_outcomes and edit the sheet to include the outcome codes you want to indicate a case.

 Completer: Include your name so that others know who created the definition Outcome name: This becomes the description for the variable in the stata output, as well as an immediate summary for those using the control sheet.